vimalloc/flask-jwt-extended/docs/options.rst

                                   an empty string, in which case the header only contains the JWT ``JWT_COOKIE_SECURE``             If the secure flag should be set on your JWT cookies.
 This will only allow the cookies to be sent over https.
 Defaults to ``False``, but in production this should likely be set to ``True``.
+Only used when sending the JWT in via cookies.
 ``JWT_ACCESS_COOKIE_NAME``        What the cookie that hold the access JWT will be called.
 Only used
                                   when sending the JWT in via cookies.
-Defaults to ``access_token_cookie`` ``JWT_REFRESH_COOKIE_NAME``       What the cookie that hold the access JWT will be called.
+Defaults to ``access_token_cookie`` ``JWT_REFRESH_COOKIE_NAME``       What the cookie that hold the refresh JWT will be called.
 Only used when sending the JWT in via cookies.
 Defaults to ``refresh_token_cookie`` ``JWT_ACCESS_COOKIE_PATH``        What ``path`` should be set for the access cookie.
-Defaults to ``None``, which will cause this access tookie to be sent in with every request.
+Defaults to ``None``, which will cause this access cookie to be sent in with every request.
 Should be modified for only the paths that need the access cookie ``JWT_REFRESH_COOKIE_PATH``       What ``path`` should be set for the refresh cookie.
 Defaults to ``None``, which will cause this access cookie to be sent in with every request.
 Should be modified